In this post

 In principle in Spain Fitbit has announced agreements in the near future with Banco Santander and Carrefour card, which are already working with Apple.
 Adhering to the same conditions will have facilitated the task.
 In short, an odyssey.

-In fact in the applications currently the option "Wallet" to add a card appears occasionally, but it does not finish the whole process so the only thing I can show you are these three screenshots.
+In fact in the applications currently the "Wallet" option to add a card appears occasionally, but does not complete the whole process so all I can show you are these three screenshots.

 Regardless of being able to add the card or not, this would be the procedure to follow, for which I will simply use the screenshots from Fitbit's website.
 First of all it is necessary to associate the card with Fitbit Pay, which is done from the mobile application.